digitalocean/navigators-guide/intro/chapter2.md

 Cloud Computing was not as clearly defined in earlier days of the movement.
 Many companies would brand their offerings with the "Cloud" buzzword and have little differentiation to a product that is simply available online.
 The concept of Cloud Computing was marketed as a solution that was always online, fault tolerant, and included data redundancy.
 While that may not actually be the default case, the silver lining is that we can built a highly available, secure solution with data redundancy in place.

+In this book we are going to architect solutions to prevent common issues.
+By the end, your infrastructure will stay online, scale easily, be easier to troubleshoot, and secure.

 ## Part 2 - Scaling and Preventing Downtime
 We're going to start with Configuration Management which ensures that all resources are deployed quickly according to a standardized configuration.
 From there, we will add concepts of High Availability and Load Balancing which spreads resources over multiple instances reducing the majority of causes of downtime.
 After we have a scalable solution in place, we'll add Continuous Development controls to allow us to iterate and update our infrastructure.